LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

    :param h: the step size from the previous step attempt.
    :param p: the current order of accuracy for the time integration method.
    :param dsm: the local temporal estimate from the previous step attempt.
-   :param hnew: (output) pointer to the estimated step size.
+   :param hnew: (output) the estimated step size.
    :return: error code indicating success failure
             (see :numref:`SUNAdaptController.Description.errorCodes`).